 NoteThis article is about the older Unifi Camera’s.
 Not all Unifi Protect camera’s can be used on Synology Surveillance Station.
 Read more about Unifi Protect in this article.

-With the Surveillance Station, you can record videos based on motion or time, send alerts when motion is detected and save the recording for a given amount of time.
-In this article, I will help you adding the Unifi Camera to the Synology Surveillance Station.
+With the Surveillance Station, you can record videos based on motion or time, send alerts when motion is detected, and save the recording for a given amount of time.
+In this article, I will help you add the Unifi Camera to the Synology Surveillance Station.